Cyborg-Network/cyborg-parachain/Local Testing.md

 /usr/local/bin/cyborg-worker-node startmining --parachain-url "$PARACHAIN_URL" --account-seed "$ACCOUNT_SEED"
 ```
 The output of this command will show you the owner of the worker.
 Take note of the account number of the worker that is registered with the IP address `127.0.0.1`, in our case, the one with the `//Bob` seedphrase.
 We will need that later, when testing Cyborg Connect.

+This process needs to be repeated one more time for the worker that will verify the result of our execution (except for step 6.)

 After these steps have been completed, the Cyborg Worker Node is now registered on the parachain and listening for tasks that have been assigned to it.
 At this point it is able to execute tasks that have one definite result.
 A CID pointing to a simple `hello-world` binary  that can be used for testing has been provided in the Usage section.